 Historian Drew Gilpin Faust, president of Harvard University and author of This Republic of Suffering: Death and the American Civil War, spoke at The Huntington last night about Ric Burns’ adaptation of her book into the new PBS documentary “Death and the Civil War.”
-You can download her talk from The Huntington’s collection of Civil War audio programming on iTunes U or click and listen to it here.
+You can download her talk from The Huntington’s collection of Civil War audio programming on iTunes U.

 Burns, who collaborated with his brother, Ken Burns, on the 1990 PBS series “The Civil War,” was supposed to join Faust at The Huntington but was unable to travel from New York due to the impact of Hurricane Sandy.
 Faust represented her partner well, speaking movingly about how she came to write her book and how Burns, in turn, adapted it into a two-hour film.

 One of Burns’ greatest challenges, according to Faust, was in translating the book’s organization into a narrative that worked for television.
 Faust explained that her chapter titles—Dying, Killing, Burying, Naming, Realizing, Believing and Doubting, Accounting, and Numbering—were meant to evoke what she calls “the work of death,” a phrase used frequently by Northerners and Southerners in the 19th century.